Adeline Rittershaus: Early life and education

+Career

 In 1898, she traveled to Iceland for the first time for several months to study Icelandic language and literature.
 After her return to Zurich, she continued this work with the study of old and new Icelandic.
 During her second stay in Iceland, in 1899, Rittershaus met the Icelandic teacher Thorleifur Bjarnason and married him, but divorced one year later.

 In 1901, she submitted an application for admission to the Habilitation for Old and New Icelandic Language and Literature at the University of Bonn, which was rejected by 14 to 16 votes.
 In the magazine Frauencorrespondenz, on 11 and 14 February 1902, Rittershaus reported in detail on her experiences with the University of Bonn.
 Rittershaus and Countess Maria von Linden were the only women in Prussia until the end of the empire who had tried to obtain teaching permission at a university.

 At the State Library in Reykjavík, Rittershaus researched Icelandic fairy tales collected in the last century.
 From this activity, she developed important contributions to comparative fairy tale research.
 After rejecting her earlier habilitation petition, Ritterhaus succeeded at the University of Zurich in 1902 with her publication, Die neuisländischen Volksmärchen (The New Icelandic Folk Tales).
 Her late work, entitled Altnordische Frauen (Old Norse Women) is a popular scientific publication, developed from the saga seal portrait of women during the Viking Age.

+Personal life

 In 1904, she married the Zurich architect, Theodor Oberländer.
 This marriage ended in divorce in 1919, which greatly increased the social pressure on her.
 Due to serious illness, she resigned on 21 May 1920 from the faculty of the University of Zurich.
 Rittershaus died on 6 September 1924 in Berlin.